A mad genius at work

 - Book Ends: "When I was a little kid my mother told me not to stare into the sun.
 So once when I was six, I did" is said at the beginning and end of the film.

-- Combat Pragmatist: Max prefers to run when Marcy Dawson's thugs but at one point, they chase him into a grocery store where he grabs a can of soup and uses it to mass effect.
+- Combat Pragmatist: Max prefers to run from Marcy Dawson's thugs but at one point, they chase him into a grocery store where he grabs a can of soup and uses it to mass effect.

 - Deliberately Monochrome: And filmed in ultra-high-contrast for added creepiness.